CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 shinyApp(ui = ui, server = server)
 {% endhighlight %}

-As the diagram below shows, the input and ouput trade off plays the role of being the communication link between user and server.
+As the diagram below shows, the input and output trade off plays the role of being the communication link between user and server.
 In addition to that, thanks to the Shiny package, one could avoid web programming and simply install the package in a machine with RStudio.

 ![](/figure/source/2018-06-19-introduction-Shiny/shinyApp.png)

-Once we have understood the main workflow, we are going to develope an App from a simple R code.
-From my point view, a good strategy for building a Shiny R App is to thing about our R code in terms of input and ouput objects.
-In other words, what we want to be choosen by the user and what we want to show to the user given his/her inputs selection.
+Once we have understood the main workflow, we are going to develop an App from a simple R code.
+From my point view, a good strategy for building a Shiny R App is to thing about our R code in terms of input and output objects.
+In other words, what we want to be chosen by the user and what we want to show to the user given his/her inputs selection.
 As an illustration, we are going to build a Shiny App based on the next code that empirically demonstrates the [Law of Large Numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers#Weak_law).
 For the moment, let us consider $N$ realizations of a $X\sim Bern(p)$, then sample mean $\sum_{i=1}^N \frac{x_i}{N} \rightarrow E[X]=p$ as $N \rightarrow \infty$.

 The code below shows a bar plot of the realization, a cumulative mean plot versus the number of realizations and some statistics.